 That was how Julian Riccio, director at CreditCards.com, got into credit cards.
 He started with the Blue Cash Everyday® Card from American Express five years ago, and now it’s safe to say he’s reached the highest levels of credit card mastery.

 Read on to learn how Julian has been using his Blue Cash Everyday and why he thinks it’s a good card to start your credit card journey.

 From the Blue Cash Everyday to 16 cards

 The Blue Cash Everyday from Amex is a simple but rewarding card for everyday purchases.
 It offers 3% back at supermarkets (up to $6,000 in purchases per year, then 1%), 2% back at gas stations and select department stores, and 1% on other eligible purchases.
 Considering there’s no annual fee, the card can earn a generous amount of cash back.“I got it … right around the time I started at Red Ventures (CreditCards.com’s parent company),” Julian told me.
-“My first role at RV was actually on the Amex Paid Search team, so I was a little bit biased toward this card.
+“My first role at RV was in the financial services vertical, so I was a little bit biased toward this card.
 So, I got it in 2016, and it was my first card.
 This was before I knew a lot about credit cards, so I was looking for something that was no-annual-fee, [offered] cash back because it was easy, and, you know, most of my spend at that point was groceries.
 It did really feel like it was a good starter card, so that’s what drew me to it.”

 Julian has kept it since.